brodjustice/semi_static/README.md

     addSemiStaticLoadEvent(myfunction);

+= Uploaded Images

+SemiStatic uses the Paperclip gem to resize images.
+The Paperclip gem itself requires Imagemagick, if not already installed on your system install it with:

+    sudo apt-get install imagemagick

+Between SemiStatic version some image styles may change.
+If you are having trouble with the quality of the uploaded images, then you can reprocess them to the latest version of the SemiStatic styles with:

+    rake paperclip:refresh CLASS=SemiStatic::Photo

 = Integrating to your own app

 A number of helper methods are  exposed by adding the following to your application_controller.rb